 The Bachelor of Science in Legal Studies degree program offers a solid foundation in legal theory and practice, introducing you to various fields of law and a range of topics covered in-depth at law school.
 Our online program explores the interrelationships of law and society, legal philosophy and societal institutions, and jurisprudence and legal history.
 The curriculum is regularly evaluated and updated so your courses are based on current knowledge, research, and case studies in the field.
 You'll learn from professors who are legal practitioners with real-world experience in legal services, law, and policy.
 And enjoy collaborating with your professors and classmates via live seminars, discussions boards, and one-on-one instructor interactions.

-As the largest provider of online legal studies programs in the United States†, we have helped over 6,500 School of Legal Studies graduates achieve their educational goals since 2001.
+As one of the largest providers of online legal studies programs in the United States† , Kaplan University has helped over 6,500 legal studies graduates achieve their educational goals since 2001.
 This means that when you earn your degree from Kaplan University, you join one of the most active and diverse alumni communities in the legal field.

 This Bachelor of Science in Legal Studies program offers a practical curriculum and specialized elective options that allow you to customize your education to a particular focus.
 Courses offer a well-rounded academic foundation that emphasizes analytical thinking, reading comprehension, and communication skills while helping students develop the practical skills relevant to today’s job market.
 It is designed to teach you:

 The legal field is projected to grow and you could become part of that growth.
 Certain segments of the legal field are projected to expand as businesses create in-house legal departments and litigation continues to rise.
 Opportunities for legal assistants within law firms are also projected to expand as firms try to increase the efficiency of legal services and lower their expenses.‡ But, while opportunities are expected to rise, the legal field remains a competitive one.
 The Bachelor of Science in Legal Studies program is designed to help prepare you for a career in the legal, business, government, health care, banking, real estate or the service industry.
 Careers you could attain with this degree include: